 Because of this, I’m often asked how patients can lower cholesterol without statins to avoid the risk of dangerous side effects.

-The good news is there lots of simple ways for you to take control of your health, optimize cholesterol levels, and reduce your risk for heart disease.
+The good news is there are lots of simple ways for you to take control of your health, optimize cholesterol levels, and reduce your risk for heart disease.

 So let’s get into them!